Answers to questions about the Viewability Advisory Lift and the Viewable Impression Measurement Guidelines to help publishers transact on viewability

 For additional information on managing this issue, please review the advisory lift, as well as these questions below:

-2. What are the main reasons for variations in viewable impression measurement across vendors and what is being done about it?
+- What are the main reasons for variations between viewable impression measurement vendors, and what is being done about it?

 Through an extensive reconciliation study, the Media Rating Council has identified the following reasons why discrepancies in viewability metrics have existed among measurers and has provided these solutions: